tekumara/notes/vscode.md

 ## Terminal

-The integrated terminal will start in the project workspace, source any python virtualenvs, and inherits environment variables from vscode.
+The integrated terminal will start in the project workspace, source any python virtualenvs, and inherit environment variables from vscode.

 ## Vscode vs IntelliJ